 Successful completion of a minimum of 36 advanced semester credit hours

-Successful completion of a major or an approved degree program, verified in the Degree Plan Evaluation located in WebAdvisor.
+Successful completion of a major or an approved degree program, verified in the My Progress degree plan located in Student Self-Service.

 Successful completion of residency requirements: